thingsboard/tbmq/ui-ngx/src/assets/getting-started/guide-javascript.md

 ### Javascript
-In this guide, we present an illustrative example of using a JavaScript library [MQTT.js](https://github.com/mqttjs/MQTT.js) to establish a connection to the TBMQ broker, subscribe to a topic and publish a message.
+In this guide, we present an illustrative example of using a JavaScript library **MQTT.js** to establish a connection to the TBMQ broker, subscribe to a topic and publish a message.

 ##### Prerequisites
-To start using the MQTT.js library in your project, you first need to install it using a package manager such as **npm** or **yarn**.
+To start using the MQTT.js library in your project, you first need to install it using a package manager such as `npm` or `yarn`.

-If you want to install package globally, please do not forget to add _‘-g’_ flag to the installation command with npm and _‘global’_ option for yarn.
+If you want to install package globally, please do not forget to add `-g` flag to the installation command with `npm` and `global` option for `yarn`.

 ```bash
 npm install mqtt{:copy-code}